OpenFunction/cli/docs/install.md

 > You'll need to add `--region-cn` to the uninstall cmd too if OpenFunction is installed with this flag.

-### Overwrite existing components in the cluster with default or specified versions
+### Overwrite installed components with default versions

 ```shell
 ofn install --upgrade --all
 ```

-### Install particular OpenFunction (default version is v0.4.0)
+### Install a specific version of OpenFunction

+> default to v0.4.0 if no version specified

 The available versions are:
 - v0.3.1